 Dr. Aragon is the director of the Human-Centered Data Science Lab at the University of Washington.
 Her research focuses on enabling humans to explore and gain insight from vast data sets.
-This emerging field, known as human-centered data science, is situated at the intersection of human-computer interaction and data science.
+This emerging field, known as human-centered data science, is situated at the intersection of human-computer interaction and data science/artificial intelligence.
 Aragon's work includes:

 - Visual analytics (visualization and machine learning)